Excessive Point Suspensions

 - How long of a period of suspension should be imposed based on all evidence heard and presented and the existence of aggravating and mitigating factors?

 - Whether any type of driving privileges will be granted during the period of suspension.

 Basically, the hearing officer determines whether or not they want to give you a probationary license while you are suspended and how long that period of suspension will be.

 What If My Motor Vehicle Record Is Wrong?

 It is up to you to show documentation that proves the record is wrong.
 The courts send official record of the convictions to the DMV.
 Then, the convictions are placed on your motor vehicle record.
 Certified court transcripts are required to remove those convictions from the record.
 A certified court transcript is a sealed document from the court itself.
 If you think something is incorrect on your MVR, you need to contact the court to get a copy of your court file and ask the court clerk to send an amended transcript to the DMV so the record can be corrected.

-A probationary license, or better known as a “red license”, is always up to the discretion of the hearing officer.
-The hearing officer will take many things into consideration when determining whether or not to grant you a restricted license.
+A probationary license, or better known as a “red license,” is always up to the discretion of the hearing officer.
+They will take several things into consideration when determining whether or not to grant you a restricted license.
 A probationary driver's license is a license to drive, for limited purposes, usually driving to and from the place of employment or to perform duties in the course of employment, during the term of a license suspension.